 Credit card companies make their money through a combination of fees, interest charges, and merchant charges.

 Most credit card accounts come with an array of both inbuilt fees and fees related to certain types of transactions.
 The fees that you pay will usually be specific to your type of account.
-For instance, those with poor credit may pay higher fees for access to credit spending.
+For instance, those credit card users with poor credit may pay higher fees for access to credit spending.
 Alternatively, credit card offers with generous rewards programs may also charge higher-than-average fees.
 The most common types of fees include:

 - Annual Fees: Some credit offers come with annual fees, especially accounts with generous rewards and benefits, and accounts made available to “subprime” borrowers, or those with poor credit.